-Audits for compliance with refundable credits, credit for other dependents and/or head of household (HOH) filing status due diligence requirements are another tier of our Preparer Compliance Program.
-We look at returns with a high chance of errors completed by the same preparer and use that information to select preparers for audits.
+Audits for compliance with due diligence for certain tax benefits, such as the earned income tax credit (EITC), child tax credit (CTC), including additional child tax credit (ACTC), credit for other dependents (ODC), American opportunity tax credit (AOTC) and/or the head of household (HOH) filing status, as defined by IRS Section IRC 6695(g) are another tier of our Preparer Compliance Program.
+We look at returns with a high chance of errors completed by the same preparer and use that information to select preparers for due diligence visits.
 We may have contacted the preparer using one of the other tiers of our Preparer Compliance Program, but we don't use all of them for every preparer.
 (See Preparer Compliance - Focused and Tiered for information on the other tiers).

-During the filing season, we may conduct due diligence audits without advance notice, however, we would have previously sent you a letter regarding a potential audit.
+During the filing season, we may conduct due diligence visits without advance notice, however, we would have previously sent you a letter regarding a potential examination.
 (See Reaching Out to Preparers for examples of the letters)

-During your audit, the IRS employee will provide their official IRS identification.
+When the visit begins, the IRS employee will provide their official IRS identification.
 The employee will interview you about your business practices.
-If you are an employee of a tax preparation firm, the employee also contacts your employer for an interview.
-The employee is looking for compliance with all four due diligence requirements.
+The IRS employee is looking for compliance with all four due diligence requirements.

 - Your due diligence records,